Uru-Eu-Wau-Wau: History

+Language

+Uru-Eu-Wau-Wau is one of the nine varieties of the Kagwahiva language, a Tupi–Guarani language, subgroup VI.

 Culture

 The Uru-Eu-Wau-Wau are hunter-gatherers.
 They use a poison made from tree bark on their arrows when hunting tapir and other game.
 They are known for their distinctive tattoos around their mouths made from genipapo, a black vegetal dye.